-Hmmm. the other thing that had been stressing me out for the past couple of days was finding out that my obstetrician would be overseas for the month of December, which meant that if the pregnancy went the same way as the last one, she would be away in the lead up to the birth and the birth itself!
+Hmmm. the other thing that had been stressing me out for the past couple of days was finding out that my obstetrician would be on leave for the month of December, which meant that if the pregnancy went the same way as the last one, she would be away in the lead up to the birth and the birth itself!

-When I'd seen this new obstetrician I had specifically asked her if she thought we should avoid 'trying' during the month that would lead to a December baby, as I'd heard it was not the best time (due to busy-ness and staff shortages, inductions etc) to be at hospital.
+When I'd seen her I had specifically asked her if she thought we should avoid 'trying' during the month that would lead to a December baby, as I'd heard it was not the best time (due to busy-ness and staff shortages, inductions etc) to be at hospital.
 She'd been encouraging, saying 'If it's meant to be, it's meant to be' but the bugger didn't mention that she was going to be away on conference leave!!!
 Urg!

 I am now eagerly awaiting a phone call from my endocrinologist to find out whether he, too will be away on leave in December.
 He was away for the last birth....
-I am so nervous!!Posted by M.A. at May 21, 2005 07:10 AM
+I am so nervous!!Posted by patton at May 21, 2005 07:10 AM